ARa2of/Custom-Data-Driven-Chatbot/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed:
 - **Python 3.8 or higher**
-- **OpenAI API Key**: You need an API key from OpenAI to use the GPT-4 model.
+- **OpenAI API Key**: You need an API key from OpenAI to use the LLM models.

 ## Installation